 - 3 tablespoons rice vinegar

-- 2 tablespoons raw almond butter - or other nut or seed butter
+- 2 tablespoons raw almond butter - or other nut/seed butter

 - 2 tablespoons maple syrup or agave

-- 1 small thumb-size piece of fresh ginger, peeled and zested - About 2 packed teaspoons.
+- 1 small thumb-size piece of fresh ginger, peeled and grated - about 2 teaspoons

-- ¼ teaspoon red pepper flakes - Use more if you like it extra spicy.
+- ¼ teaspoon red pepper flakes - or more if you like it extra spicy

-- 2 teaspoons toasted sesame oil, optional - Omit for oil-free diets.
+- 2 teaspoons toasted sesame oil, optional - omit for oil-free

 Other ingredients: